-INDEX Guidelines on preventive and response measures at workplace.
-2021 In June 2020, MoHFW had issued guidelines outlining the preventive and responsive measures to be observed to contain the spread of COVID-19 in office.
+Guidelines on preventive and response measures at workplace.
+INDEX In June 2020, MoHFW had issued guidelines outlining the preventive and responsive measures to be observed to contain the spread of COVID-19 in 2021 office.
 However, MoHFW has issued a revised set of guidelines on the same.
-AUSTRALIA CHINA The revised guidelines are applicable to offices and other workplaces with a view to prevent the spread of infection due to employees working together in relatively close settings and shared workspaces.
-The guidelines provide for: HONG KONG INDIA general preventive measures like social distancing, hand hygiene, use of INDIA 13 FEB face masks, thermal scanning at the entrance, disinfection, avoidance of 2021 physical gathering etc.,specific measures like advising employees at higher risk i.e. older INDONESIA employees, pregnant employees, and employees who have underlying medical conditions, meetings as far as possible should be done through JAPAN video conferencing, etc. MALAYSIA A responsive measures for occurrence of symptomatic cases at the workplace that is it requires employers to immediately isolate the symptomatic NEW ZEALAND • person and provide her/him with face covers, call the nearest health authorities, etc. PHILIPPINES More SINGAPORE Exemption from and Online Self-Certification for labour law compliances in Telangana SOUTH KOREA SRI LANKA TAIWAN BACK INDIA The Government of India has suggested the state governments to examine various legislations for rationalizing and simplifying the existing process of implementation of those legislations.
-This was aimed at minimizing the burder of regulatory compliance to the industries for the Ease of Doing Business initiative.
-Pursuant to the central government's suggestions, the Telangana State Government has: THAILAND VIETNAM LOOKING FEB 2021 a. granted exemption to establishments in the state from maintaining certain records and registers, requirements on displaying abstracts, allowed preservation of electronic records under various employment laws, including laws on shops and establishment, labour welfare fund, national and festival holidays, contract labour, inter state migrant workme minimum wages, SO Act, maternity benefit, etc Click here to view 2020 edition • b. permitted online self-certification in respect of the certain compliances under the said state and central laws.
-More Important: A Revised Guidelines on International Arrivals action likely required A The Ministry of Health and Family Welfare (MoHFW) has issued revised guidelines on international arrivals (MoHFW Revised Guidelines) in supersession of the earlier guidelines dated 2 August 2020.
-Good to know: follow The MoHFW Revised Guidelines require/provide that the following - developments travellars to submit a negative RT PCR test report on arrival or undergoing travellers to submit a negative RT PCR test report on arrival or undergoing a RT-PCR test using the facility at the airport.
-There would be no obligation INDIA to quarantine (institutional or home) for travellers that submit a negative RT PCR test (conducted 72 hours prior to the journey) report on the airport FEB portal, or the travellers opting RT-PCR test facility at the airport.
-However, they are still required to self-monitor their health.
-2021 en
+The revised guidelines are applicable to offices and other workplaces with a AUSTRALIA view to prevent the spread of infection due to employees working together in CHINA relatively close settings and shared workspaces.
+The guidelines provide for: INDIA general preventive measures like social distancing, hand hygiene, use of HONG KONG 13 face masks, thermal scanning at the entrance, disinfection, avoidance of FEB INDIA physical gathering etc., specific measures like advising employees at higher risk i.e. older 2021 INDONESIA employees, pregnant employees, and employees who have underlying medical conditions, meetings as far as possible should be done through JAPAN video conferencing, etc. responsive measures for occurrence of symptomatic cases at the workplace MALAYSIA - that is it requires employers to immediately isolate the symptomatic NEW person and provide her/him with face covers, call the nearest health ZEALAND authorities, etc. More..
+PHILIPPINES Exemption from and Online Self-Certification for labour law SINGAPORE compliances in Telangana The Government of India has suggested the state governments to examine SOUTH KOREA various legislations for rationalizing and simplifying the existing process of implementation of those legislations.
+This was aimed at minimizing the burden SRI LANKA of regulatory compliance to the industries for the Ease of Doing Business O < initiative.
+Pursuant to the central government's suggestions, the Telangana INDIA TAIWAN State Government has: 15 U THAILAND N N a. granted exemption to establishments in the state from maintaining FEB certain records and registers, requirements on displaying abstracts, 2021 VIETNAM 0 allowed preservation of electronic records under various employment 0 laws, including laws on shops and establishment, labour welfare fund, national and festival holidays, contract labour, inter state migrant workmen, minimum wages, SO Act, maternity benefit, etc.. b. permitted online self-certification in respect of the certain compliances Click here under the said state and central laws. to view 2020 edition More..
+Revised Guidelines on International Arrivals Important: action likely required

+Looking Forward The Ministry of Health and Family Welfare (MoHFW) has issued revised guidelines on international arrivals (MoHFW Revised Guidelines) in supersession of the earlier guidelines dated 2 August 2020.

+The MoHFW Revised Guidelines require/provide that the following -

+- travellers to submit a negative RT PCR test report on arrival or undergoing a RT-PCR test using the facility at the airport.
+There would be no obligation to quarantine (institutional or home) for travellers that submit a negative RT PCR test (conducted 72 hours prior to the journey) report on the airport portal, or the travellers opting RT-PCR test facility at the airport.
+However, they are still required to self-monitor their health. - Travellers found to be symptomatic during screening on arrival at the airport will have to undergo 7 days' institutional quarantine, and/or home quarantine as per the order of the authorities and the existing protocol. - Travellers may seek an exemption from submitting a negative RT-PCR test report on arrival if the reasons for arrival in India is death in family However, such traveler will require to submit their test sample at the airport before exiting the airport.